Introduction

 Short Cycling of AC Compressor

-- Monitor airflow strength and temperature regularly.
+- Check the airflow strength and temperature regularly.

 DIY Car AC Recharge Procedure